AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ---
 title:  Vulnerabilities found by third-party security scans should go to [!DNL HackerOne]
-description: This article provides solution on what you should do about vulnerabilities found by third-party security scans.
+description: This article provides a solution to address vulnerabilities found by third-party security scans.
 feature: Security
 role: Developer, Admin
 ---